-RTC Holdings, LLC ([RTC]), a telecommunications company, is 100% owned by entities owned by members of the Reilly family.
-Entities owned by Sean E. Reilly, Kevin P. Reilly, Jr., and members of their respective immediate families hold a majority stake in RTC of approximately 89%.
-The RFLLC, which is owned by Sean E. Reilly, Kevin P. Reilly, Jr., Anna Reilly and Wendell Reilly, and entities owned by each of them and members of their respective immediate families, holds the remaining minority stake in RTC of approximately 11%.
-On May 31, 2019, RTC acquired EATELCORP, LLC ([EATEL]) and its subsidiaries.
-EATEL provides phone and internet services to consumers and businesses in
+REV Broadband ("REV"), a telecommunications company, is 100% owned by entities owned by members of the Reilly family.
+Entities owned by Sean E. Reilly, Kevin P. Reilly, Jr., and members of their respective immediate families hold a majority stake in REV of approximately 89%.
+The RFLLC, which is owned by Sean E. Reilly, Kevin P. Reilly, Jr., Anna Reilly and Wendell Reilly, and entities owned by each of them and members of their respective immediate families, holds the remaining minority stake in REV of approximately 11%.
+EATELCORP, LLC ("EATEL"), a wholly-owned subsidiary of REV, provides phone and internet services to consumers and businesses in Louisiana.

-Louisiana.
 EATEL also provides data back-up and recovery services to businesses.
-During the year ended December 31, 2019, the Company was a customer of EATEL for data back-up and recovery services.
-The aggregate amount paid by the Company to EATEL for such services since January 1, 2019 was approximately \$330,787.
-Since January 1, 2019, the Company has been contracted by EATEL to provide advertising services in the aggregate amount of approximately \$170,146.
+During the year ended December 31, 2020, the Company was a customer of EATEL for data back-up and recovery services.
+The aggregate amount paid by the Company to EATEL for such services since January 1, 2020 was approximately \$365,000.
+Since January 1, 2020, the Company has been contracted by EATEL to provide advertising services in the aggregate amount of approximately \$156,000.

 Ross L. Reilly is the son of Kevin P. Reilly, Jr., our Executive Chairman of the Board and nominee for director, and the nephew of Sean Reilly, our Chief Executive Officer and President, and our directors and director nominees Wendell and Anna Reilly.
-Ross was employed as a General Manager of the Company until March 31, 2020.
-Effective April 1, 2020, he assumed the role of Vice President of Mergers and Acquisitions and Business Analytics of the Company.
-In connection with his employment during 2019, Ross aggregate compensation, including his base salary and bonus, did not exceed \$120,000.
+Ross is employed as the Vice President of Mergers and Acquisitions and Business Analytics of the Company.
+In connection with his employment during 2020, Ross's aggregate compensation, including his base salary, bonus and value of performance stock awards, was approximately \$310,000.
 He is eligible to participate in customary employee benefit programs for his position.